shahkh-eng/Project-Code-Ansible/README.md

 Note: Please note that below scripts/libraries or configurations are for learning purposes only, do not use them in production environment.

 Introduction:
-    Ansible is an open source automation tool, it uses a decentralized, agent less architecture (does not need to install an agent on the managed node).
+    Ansible is an open source automation tool, it uses a decentralized, agent less architecture (does not need to an agent on the managed node).
 It manages different nodes via SSH transport protocol.
 Ansible is build using Python.
 There are different versions of Ansible available please check the official website for more information link.
 Ansible core is an open source platform however Ansible has a commercial offering Ansible Tower with enterprise features e.g. RESTful API to execute Ansible playbooks etc.

 Ansible uses control machine that can be our laptop, desktop or server.
 The control machine uses Ansible to distribute the configuration changes through SSH to the managed nodes (in our case a Network Router/Switch).
 Ansible is idempotent (means that if a task has already been done and the playbook is re-launched, it will not change anything since the task has already been executed).
 Ansible Components: